stijncon/taxonomy_methods/README.md

 # Step 4: Baseline classifiers

-We will not have enough annotated data to train a good transformer model.
-Instead, we will train a range of baseline-classifiers (TM_BaselineClassifiers) and get a regex baseline (TM_testRegex and regex_patterns).
-We will compare these with one-shot and few-shot classifications using an LLM (GTP_annotation_instructionsV1 and GTP_category_listV1).
-Our expectation is that, given the enourmous amount of background knowledge that is required, the few-shot LLM classification (or some similar prompting method) will outperform the baselines.
-It is unclear at this point which LLM we will use (we have experimented a bit with GTP4, and that seems very powerful).
+We start by getting a regex baseline (TM_testRegex and regex_patterns).
+Then we compare various classic supervised learning models, and choose the best one (TM_testBaselineClassifiers).
+Then we tune the best one (TM_LogisticRegression).
+Then we try out transformer models (TM_SciBERT_DistilBERT), even though we have very limited data.
+We will compare these classifiers with zero-shot classification using an LLM (GTP_annotation_instructionsV1 and GTP_category_listV1, TM_GPTApi).
+Our expectation is that, given the enourmous amount of background knowledge that is required, the zero-shot LLM classification will outperform the other classifiers.

 # Step 5: Choose classifiers for the entire corpus